-If not, you could lose vendors and thousands of dollars by not getting all your payments and numbers information submitted by deadline.
+If not, you could lose vendors and thousands of dollars by not getting all of your payments, numbers, and information submitted by the deadline.

 8. Will your fiancé be helping with the plans?

-If you don't understand how to read a catering contract or a hotel's banquet event order, and you're not sure who you're supposed to tip, you need to hire somebody who gets it to make life easier.
+If you don't understand how to read a catering contract or a hotel's banquet event order and you're not sure who you're supposed to tip, you need to hire someone who gets it to make life easier.

 10. Do You Have a Friend Who Is a Natural-Born Leader?

 She can't be in the wedding party because she's the one sending everybody down the aisle in the right order and checking the cake and the flowers.
 If you don't have a friend who can go through the planning process with you enough to be the ringmaster on your wedding day, you should consider hiring a wedding planner.